-boot 2 = No summary, meter displays the measurement value

-immediately power is applied.
+book 2 = No summary, meter displays the measurement value immmediately power is applied.

-book 3 = All segments illuminate permanently, until a button is pressed
+book 3 = Segment test displays permanently, until any button pressed.

 You can trigger the full summary message whenever you want, without having to power the meter off, by pressing and holding the 2 outer buttons (Set1 + Alarms) for more than 3 seconds.